 Formerly known as Last Rites, we now call the Sacrament of the Dying Viaticum, meaning “with you on the way.”
 Performed by a priest, it is the celebration of one’s final communion and offers nourishment for the journey into death and new life.
 Viaticum is best celebrated at the beginning of the dying process when family and friends can gather around the dying Christian in communion with them.
 While the dying process does not always lend itself to these guidelines, it is best to call the parish and make arrangements as early as possible so that family and friends can be gathered for the celebration.

 If you are preparing for surgery or suffering with a serious illness, you are encouraged to receive the Sacrament of the Anointing of the Sick to strengthen you and offer you community support.
 The anointing may take place in the chapel with family and friends present, during a community Mass, or individually.
 You may contact Fr.
 Paul at (651) 698-5581 x102, to arrange a time for Fr.
 Paul to facilitate this special sacrament.

-Torrey Cramer-Elsner, Pastoral Care Coordinator, is here to help you with the difficult times in your life.
-Please contact her at 651-698-5581 x105, or email Torrey.
+Torrey Cramer-Elsner, Pastoral Care Coordinator, is here to connect you with community support and is also available to provide direct support during difficult seasons in your life.
+You may contact her at 651-698-5581 x105, or email Torrey.
 Torrey works for LCCC part time and will respond as soon as she is able.

 Communion to the Homebound

 Specially trained lay ministers bring Communion to parishioners who are unable to attend Mass, but wish to receive the Eucharist.
 The minister typically visits every other week.
 Parishioners may receive Communion at home for short-term recovery from surgery or on a long-term basis.
-If you would like to have Communion brought to you, please contact Karin Barrett, at 651- 698-5581, or email.
+If you would like to have Communion brought to you, please contact Torrey via phone at 651-698-5581 x105 or via email.

 Volunteers provide hospitality to family and friends of the deceased during the hours of vigil before the funeral.
 Refreshments are provided in a caring atmosphere.